 Where CVSS and vulnerability severity falls down is that there are many vulnerabilities ranked low on one or both schemes that will provide a foothold into your environment for a hacker.
 Once they are in, they can look around for other vulnerabilities that have been missed and can provide them with the privileged credentials they need to move across your network stealing your most precious data as they go.

 PIR Bank Highlights for Us the Importance of Targeting Those Well-Known Exploits First and Foremost

 Solutions like Retina CS Enterprise Vulnerability Management enable you to target and address those vulnerabilities first.
 This removes the “low hanging fruit” that groups like MoneyTakers are dependent on and stops you from being a soft target.
 You will find far fewer vulnerabilities with known exploits than in any severity category in your system and by mitigating each will deliver the maximum return on investment as well as maximum risk reduction.

-Brian has more than 25 years of IT and cybersecurity experience in a career that has spanned niche system integrators, PC and Software vendors, and high-tech multi-nationals.
+Brian has more than 30 years of IT and cybersecurity experience in a career that has spanned system integrators, PC and Software vendors, and high-tech multi-nationals.
 He has held senior roles in both the vendor and the enterprise space in companies such as Amstrad plc, BBC Television, GlaxoSmithKline, and BeyondTrust.
-At BeyondTrust, Brian leads the Product Management of the flagship Password Safe product globally, ensuring the delivery of a world-class, industry-leading Privileged Password and Session Management solution.
+At BeyondTrust, Brian has led Sales Engineering across EMEA and APAC, Product Management globally for Privileged Password Management, and now focuses on security strategy both internally and externally.
 Brian can also be found speaking at conferences, authoring articles and blog posts, as well as providing expert commentary for the world press.